BuckWoody/PresentationsAndBlogs/SQLtoPostgres/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

 Welcome to this one-day workshop on *PostgreSQL for the SQL Server Database Professional*.
-In this workshop, you'll learn how to apply your existing SQL Server knowledge to become productive with PostgreSQL quickly — understanding where the two platforms are similar, where they differ fundamentally, and how to translate your skills across both.
+In this workshop, you'll learn how to apply your existing SQL Server knowledge to become productive with PostgreSQL quickly, and understand where the two platforms are similar, where they differ fundamentally, and how to translate your skills across both.

 The focus of this workshop is to give experienced SQL Server professionals a guided, hands-on path to PostgreSQL competency in a single day, covering architecture, query language, development patterns, indexing, administration, and advanced features.

-You'll start by understanding how the PostgreSQL engine differs from SQL Server at an architectural level, then progress through data types, T-SQL-to-PL/pgSQL translation, index strategies and query tuning, administration and security, and finally advanced features and migration tooling — with a focus on how to extrapolate what you have learned into production workloads at your organization.
+You'll start by understanding how the PostgreSQL engine differs from SQL Server at an architectural level, then progress through data types, T-SQL-to-PL/pgSQL translation, index strategies and query tuning, administration and security, and finally advanced features and migration tooling, with a focus on how to extrapolate what you have learned into production workloads at your organization.

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use.
 To download this workshop to your local computer, click the **Clone or Download** button at the top right of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).